Overview of event-driven retention

 Use Content Search to find all content with a specific label or asset ID

-After labels are assigned to content, you can use content search in the Security & Compliance Center to find all content that's classified with a specific label or that contains a specific asset ID.
+After labels are assigned to content, you can use content search to find all content that's classified with a specific label or that contains a specific asset ID.

 When you create a content search: